 HKUST Business School

-The Hong Kong University of Science and Technology, or HKUST for short, has been making waves from its stunning waterside campus since opening in 1991.
-By 2007 the Financial Times had already placed its MBA program amongst the top 20 in the world (where it has remained ever since) whilst The Times Higher Education Ranking adjudges it to be the top university in the world under 50 years old.
+The Hong Kong University of Science and Technology, or HKUST for short, 1st Tech/Green MBA in Asia, has been making waves from its stunning waterside campus since opening in 1991.
 Throw in the fabled triple-accreditation status, an international reputation for research and a faculty comprised of alumnus from the world’s top business schools, and you’ll soon start to see that this is far from a normal business school.

 Being such a young institution by higher education standards means that HKUST is naturally inclined towards modern and emerging areas of study such as Computer Science, Environmental Responsibility and Fintech.
 It’s located within touching distance of the growing financial powerhouse that is China, meaning students here are in the perfect place to understand the Chinese economy, grow accustomed to its business practices and of course benefit from the school’s close links with employers both here and worldwide.

 MBA study modes offered by HKUST Business School:

 What is the duration of the HKUST MBA program?

 You can complete the Full-time MBA program in 12 or 16 months.

 The 16-month option includes internship and exchange options for those seeking more well-rounded and global experience and a career switch.

 The accelerated 12-month option does not have the internship and exchange option, and is suitable for students with extensive professional or global experience and seeking career advancement in their current trajectories.

 What are the 5 MBA career tracks I can choose from?